-A lack of sleep puts you at risk for this serious disease
+A lack of sleep puts you at risk for heart disease

 Sleep is not a luxury to be enjoyed only if you finish everything on your to-do list.